Browse Categories

 Lists for users can be accessed in multiple areas.

-Lists are stored for all users in My Account > Lists.
+Lists are stored for all users in My Account > Your Lists.

 This can be accessed via the dropdown menu under the user's name.

-Your Lists also appear as a personalized browse category (just for the user to see)
+Your Lists can also appear as a personalized browse category (just for the user to see):

-When a user is scrolling the catalog, if an item appears on a list it will show on the Appears on these lists in the Grouped Work Display.
+When a user is scrolling the catalog, if an item appears on a list, it will show within Appears on these lists in the Grouped Work Display.

 Depending on the search, the list might show in the Explore More box.